-We recognise that Children who are LGBTQ+ may be targeted by others and discriminated against.
-This behaviour will not be tolerated, and we will ensure children who may be LGBTQ+ have a trusted adult who they can be open with.
+We recognise that Children who are lesbian,gay, bisexual or gender questioning may be targeted by others and discriminated against.
+This behaviour will not be tolerated, and we will ensure children have a trusted adult who they can be open with.